 You can read more about French history here.
 In recognition of its special importance between France and Germany, Strasbourg in Alsace is one of the 3 capitals of the European Union, along with Brussels and Luxembourg.
 Its geographical and sentimental importance at the heart of Europe remains to this day.

-And there you have it, the long and tumultuous history of the Region of Alsace.
+And there you have it, the long and tumultuous history of Alsace and France.
 She may be beautiful, but she does have quite a few scars.
 Does it change the way you look at it when you travel in the area?
 You can read more about visiting Strasbourg and Colmar here.

 ¹ Featured Image: Painting by Johann Tobias Sonntag, Musée Historique de Strasbourg